 When you learn how to let go of hustle culture in the future, you will most likely have many regrets as you grow older.
 About the time you didn’t spend with family and friends.
 All the fun activities you didn’t do and probably can’t do now.
 Or about how little the payoff of all the hard work might be.

 Having no work-life balance and seeing your life pass you by as you are busy working are some of the reasons why hustle culture is toxic.
-Learn how to slow down now by spending time with your family, keeping your good friends in your life, appreciating the small things, and having fun while you still can.
+Learn how to slow down now by spending time with your family, appreciating the small things, keeping your good friends in your life, enjoying the small things, and having fun while you still can.

 How to Slow Down and Stop the Grind